MartinYan623/CS5242-Neural-Networks-and-Deep-Learning/README.md

 9.20 Complete problem2 task1.

 For mnist data set, got accuracy 93.29%.
 For cifar10 data set, got accuracy 43.19%.
 This is the baseline for model.

+9.22 Complete problem2 task2.

+Improved accuracy for mnist data is 98.2%. for cifar10 data set, improved accuracy is 53%.